 Reimbursement of Non-deductible Expenditures: Taxpayer paid his expenses and tried to deduct them.
 What result if taxpayer's employer had paid for taxpayer's train tickets, hotels, and meals while in Mobile?
 Would (should) that have solved taxpayer's problems - or made them worse?
 See discussion of Brandl v.
+Commissioner, infra.

-Commissioner, infra. •See Rosenspan v.
+•What tax issue(s) do these facts raise?
+How should they be resolved? •See Rosenspan v.
 United States, 438 F.2d 905 (2d Cir.), cert. denied, 404 U.S. 864 (1971).

 5a.
 Folkman, an airline pilot, was stationed in San Francisco International Airport as an employee of Pan American World Airways.
-He flew infrequently as a pilot with Pan
+He flew infrequently as a pilot

-American because of his low seniority.
-His principal work was that of navigator.
-To maintain his proficiency as a jet pilot, and to earn extra income, Folkman enlisted in a military reserve program, which required that he live in Reno, Nevada, Reimbursement or Other Expense Allowance Arrangement: An employee may not deduct his trade or business expenses until 2026. § 67(g).
+Reimbursement or Other Expense Allowance Arrangement: An employee may not deduct his trade or business expenses until 2026. § 67(g).
 In 2026, the employee may only claim that deduction if he itemizes deductions.
 Deductions of an employee's trade or business expenses are subject to the 2% floor for "miscellaneous deductions."
 See § 67(a).
 An employee must include any employer reimbursement in his gross income and pay income tax on most or all of it.

-However, $\S 62(a)(2)(A)$ permits taxpayer to reduce his AGI by trade or business expenditures (i.e., deduct "above-the-line") if his employer (or the employer's agent or a third party) has a "reimbursement or other expense allowance arrangement."
-See also Reg. § 1.62-2.
-The net effect of such employer reimbursement of employee trade or business expenses is a wash.
-The arrangement must substantiation deductible require of expenditures so that such arrangements do not become a means by which employees can receive compensation without paying income tax on it.
+However, § 62(a)(2)(A) permits taxpayer to reduce his AGI by trade or business expenditures (i.e., deduct "above-the-line") if his employer (or the employer's agent or a third party) has a "reimbursement or other expense allowance arrangement."
+See also The net effect of such Reg. § 1.62-2. employer reimbursement of employee trade or business expenses is a wash.
+The arrangement must require substantiation of deductible expenditures so that such arrangements do not become a means by which employees can receive compensation without paying income tax on it.